Duncan is an award winning writer and director for theatre, television and film.

 Duncan's plays include: AMPHIBIAN; ANGELIQUE; BLACK CROW LULLABIES; CREDITORS; CUT; DREAMS IN WHITE; HALF-REAL; NO EXIT FROM THE ROOF; ONE LONG NIGHT IN THE LAND OF NOD; OLLIE AND THE MINOTAUR; PLEASE CONTINUE; PRODIGAL JONES; READY OR NOT; RED INK; THE HIGHWAY CROSSING; THE LOVE PLAY; THE MYTH PROJECT - TWIN; and WOLF LULLABY.

 His play CUT premiered at Belvoir, toured to the Edinburgh Festival (where it won an Edinburgh Fringe Award) and had a London premiere the same year.
-DREAMS IN WHITE had a sold-out season at Griffin Theatre and is optioned by Madman Productions; and Duncan is commissioned to write the screenplay, WHITE.
+DREAMS IN WHITE had a smash-hit, sold-out world premiere at Griffin Theatre.

-In 2018, Duncan had three critically acclaimed world premieres: CREDITORS for State Theatre Company of South Australia; AMPHIBIAN for Windmill Theatre which was nominated for an AWGIE Award; and ANGELIQUE with isthisyours?.
+Recently, Duncan had three critically acclaimed world premieres: CREDITORS for State Theatre Company of South Australia; AMPHIBIAN for Windmill Theatre which was nominated for an AWGIE Award; and ANGELIQUE with isthisyours?.
 In 2020, Duncan’s play IN THE PINES won a Ruby Award for Best Community Work.